sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 ## Architecture & operations

-At a high level the annotated commit graph is kept up-to-date by a worker that runs periodically.
+At a high level the annotated commit graph is kept up-to-date by a worker called `commitGraphUpdater`, that runs periodically.
 We maintain a table `lsif_dirty_repositories` that tracks what repositories have had new indexes uploaded or old ones deleted.
 When a repository is marked as dirty we update its annotated commit graph and remove its dirty flag.

 ### Loading data

 For a repository marked as dirty we fetch the following data before computing the annotated commit graph:

-- Get full commit graph (non-annotated) from git server.
+- The full non-annotated commit graph from git server.
 All commits and their relationships
-- Get metadata for all uploaded indexes (indexer name, commit, root directory)
+- Metadata for all uploaded indexes (indexer name, commit, root directory)

 ### Storage